Susan Shipton, RMT

 Do you feel confident and comfortable offering massage to someone following a cancer diagnosis?

-Are you familiar with the side effects of cancer treatment, and how massage therapy can help?
+Are you familiar with the side effects of cancer treatment, how manual therapy can help, and how to safely modify your treatment plan?

 Cancer-massage myths